mohangk/chatyuk/README.md

 ### JS code

-Run `npm install` to install required packages for development
+1. Run `npm install` to install required packages for development
+2. Install jsx -  `npm install react-tools -g`

 ### Server component

-Run `vagrant up`
+Run `vagrant up` (This is not completed yet)

 ## Run the code